Skip to main content

 modules/user/user.entity.ts

-Before we continue, let's add one more utility - a custom AuthError class, which we can use to detect authentication issues (e.g. wrong password).
+Before continuing, add one more utility - a custom AuthError class, which can be used to detect authentication issues (e.g. wrong password).

 modules/common/utils.ts